 KRISTAL Audio Engine

-KRISTAL Audio Engine is a discontinued digital audio workstation that still works great on older operating systems.
+KRISTAL Audio Engine is a discontinued digital audio workstation that works well on older operating systems.

 The program was developed by KristalLabs, a team of programmers that later worked on creating Studio One.